audyviii/audyviii/README.md

 -
 - 👋 Hi, I’m @audyviii
 - 👀 I’m interested in ...
 Network Security, Programming, and building things that I can automate.
 - 🌱 I’m currently learning ...
-C and PenTest+
+Python/C and PenTest+
 - 💞️ I’m looking to collaborate on ...
 Python Automations/Scripting,
 - 📫 How to reach me ... chase.a.cantrell@live.com